 Financial Assets: These programs explore income tax and basis planning, the current state of planning with life insurance, and the effective use of Roth IRAs.

 Charitable Giving: This track of programs offers guidance on choosing the most effective tax-exempt vehicle to implement a client’s charitable intentions – including alternatives to the private foundation, and how to approach planned giving in a changing landscape.

 Elder Law: This series covers new developments in special needs planning, financing long-term care, improving the quality of life of elderly clients, and planning for IRA required minimum distributions.

 Litigation: This series examines recent cases involving fiduciaries, the ethical issues involved in negotiations, and planning to avoid post-death administrative problems.
 The series also offers a look at the unique issues involved in celebrity estates, and the lessons to be learned from a historical will contest.

 Fundamentals: The fundamentals programs provide an overview of Subchapter J, examine the issues involved in forming a closely-held business, and cover the international planning issues all domestic estate planners should be familiar with.

-We hope that you will join us in Orlando on January 9-13, 2017, to enjoy our exceptional programming and the opportunity to meet and exchange ideas with colleagues from across related professions, across the nation and around the world.
+Please join us in Orlando on January 22-26, 2018, to enjoy our exceptional programming and the opportunity to meet and exchange ideas with colleagues from across related professions, across the nation, and around the world.